dgvergel/dgvergel.github.io/_posts/2026-09-08-composable-password-validation.md

 <div class="dgv-note">Although our library is fully <code>constexpr</code>-friendly and can therefore
 validate passwords at compile time, as demonstrated by the <code>static_assert</code> declarations above, its primary use case is runtime validation.
 The same validator object can be used in either context without any changes to the API.
+See the <a href="#runtime-validation">last section</a> of the article for an example of execution at runtime.
 </div>

 For simplicity, the entire library will be implemented as a single `password_validator` module, so that